willbutler/mds2mms/README.md

 mds2mms is a command line tool that will modify your My Digital Studio (MDS) project in place to make it compatible with My Memory Suite (MMS).

+## Disclaimer

+This tool may permanently modify your projects and may cause them to no longer render properly in MDS.
+You should make a backup of your projects before using it (if you don't have one already).

 ## Usage

 ```